sklaw/circle/sample/44-ENEE447Project2/README.md

 00:00:00.54 timer: SpeedFactor is 1.85
 00:00:00.54 kernel: Compile time: Feb 25 2023 15:03:24
 Task main is running.
-00:00:01.54 sched: Current task is task main, will switch to task A Task A is ruming.
+00:00:01.54 sched: Current task is task main, will switch to task A.
+Task A is running.
 DO:00:02.54 sched: Current task is task A, will switch to task B.
-Task R is ruming.
+Task R is running.
 00:00:03.54 sched: Current task is task B, will switch to task C.
 Task C is running.
-00:00:04.54 sched: Current task is task C, will switch to task main Task main is running
+00:00:04.54 sched: Current task is task C, will switch to task main.
+Task main is running.
-Task main is rumino.
+Task main is running.
-00:00:05 54 sched: Current task is task main, will switch to task A Task A is running
+00:00:05 54 sched: Current task is task main, will switch to task A.
+Task A is running.
 Task A is running.
 ```